 Candid Arts Cafe

-Up two flights of stairs in an industrial side-street, Candid Arts Cafe looks like the charming, if slightly ramshackle parlour of an eccentric literary character.
-The large, light-filled bohemian space is filled with well-worn furniture, a huge grand looking dining table, pillars, huge plants and some very gaudy art.
-They open late on weekdays only (until 10:00 pm) and with a Mediterranean menu where mains are all under £10.00 it’s a cheapo win for dinner as well as an interesting place to while away the time.
+On an industrial side street, up two flights of stairs, Candid Arts Cafe looks like the charming, if slightly ramshackle parlour of an eccentric literary character.
+The large, light-filled bohemian space is filled with well-worn furniture, a huge grand-looking dining table, pillars, huge plants and some very gaudy art.
+They offer a Mediterranean menu where mains are all under £10.00—it’s a cheapo win for a nice lunch or early dinner as well as an interesting place to while away the time.

 It’s a café, under a bridge.
 But that’s the least interesting feature in this vintage emporium.
 On arrival, it can be sensory overload with various neons, chintzy lamps, a speakeasy bar replete with old-fashioned till all jostling for attention.
-Upstairs, the decor is no less understated but with a more old-time theatre bar vibe.
+Upstairs, the decor is no less understated but with an old-timey theatre bar vibe.

 Tucked down the far end of the excellent (and independent business-filled) Lower Marsh (down the bottom of the ramp at the back of Waterloo Station) has a smallish cafe area up top, with a tiny outside space and a larger basement area which is vintage and cosy serving up cuppas to cocktails and a few snacks too.
 Apparently, Ethan Hawke is a punter when he’s in town, but luckily film stars haven’t driven up the prices.